Dumas ISD addressing the vaping issue

 “Our student crime-stopper program has been very beneficial.
 It has helped us out a lot with students contacting us in regards to other students who either had a vaping device or were vaping on campus,” said Payne.

-Despite the number of student vaping incidents going down, Payne says they’re remaining vigilant in keeping the issue at bay.
+Despite the number of student vaping incidents going down, Payne told us they are remaining vigilant in keeping the issue at bay.

 “We’re planning to have public meetings and talk to the parents about vaping because it’s very critical for them to be aware of the signs so they can intervene,” said Payne.